16 Top Rivers In Uttarakhand To Enjoy The Gorgeous Beauties In 2025

 4. Bhagirathi

+Bhagirathi River emerges from Gaumukh, situated at the base of the Gangotri glacier trek in Uttarakhand.
+This river is one of the two main headstreams of the Ganga, along with the Alaknanda river.
+Although the Alaknanda river is longer than Bhagirathi, according to mythology, Bhagirathi is considered the main source of the Ganga.
 The river commences a distance of 205 km and joined by small rivers and streams through its course.
-Alaknanda river and Bhagirathi river merges together at Devprayag located at a height of 475 metres above the sea level.
-This confluence point is considered as a very holy place as here the Ganga becomes complete and starts its course.
+The Alaknanda river and the Bhagirathi river merge together at Devprayag, located at a height of 475 metres above the sea level, making it one of the holiest rivers in Uttarakhand.
+This confluence point is considered a very holy place as the Ganga becomes complete and starts its course here.

 5. Ramganga